Mahalabia (Muhallebi)

 This post may contain affiliate links.

-Mahalabia is a creamy and fragrant Middle Eastern dessert made with milk, sugar, and cornstarch; it’s easy to prepare, delicious, and typically served cold, often topped with nuts or fruit.
+Mahalabia, also known as Muhallebi is a creamy and fragrant Middle Eastern milk pudding made with milk, sugar, and cornstarch in only 15 minutes.
+It’s easy to prepare, delicious, and typically served cold, often topped with nuts or fruit.

 Muhallebi also known as mahalabia in a serving cup.